PORTUGUESE PLATFORM FOR PERFORMING ARTS: PT. 23

 Vânia Doutel Vaz

-with The Elephant in the Middle of the Room
+with The Elephant in the Room

 Vânia Doutel Vaz is a Portuguese-born Angolan dancer and choreographer.
 As a freelance artist she has worked with several artists and choreographers and has been a member of many dance and theater companies, both national and internationally.
-Vânia’s last piece, The Elephant in the Middle of the Room, is a critical, sharp and sophisticated proposal about the expectations of power structures towards artists, made with a text full of humor and irony, and with an enjoyable set of compositional resources and a flawless technical execution.
+Vânia’s last piece, The Elephant in the Room, is a critical, sharp and sophisticated proposal about the expectations of power structures towards artists, made with a text full of humor and irony, and with an enjoyable set of compositional resources and a flawless technical execution.
 With this work, Vânia Doutel Vaz proves, once again, that she is a remarkably talented artist, with a very singular and incisive approach to contemporary dance.

 with How to Kill Naked Women